Current Vintage ReportSarah Marsh2017-11-12T11:20:45+00:00

 The market in and for Burgundy, reflecting the growers’ perspective and my observations.

-The bulk of the report consists of 287 pages of tasting notes with introductions to the 91 visits to domaines and a few negocians.
-(52 visits for red and 39 for white).
-This year I have experimented with scoring wines wines out of 100 for the whites and for the reds I have scored out of 100 and out of 20 in many cases, which is still consider to be the better system.
+The bulk of the report consists of 275 pages of tasting notes with introductions to the 102 visits to domaines and a few negocians.
+(55 visits for red and 47 for white).
+Last year I experimented with scoring wines wines out of 100, but find marking out of 20 offers more scope at the upper end and works better for the calibre of wines at the Burgundy domaines I visit.
+(I have supplied a table for an approximate conversion to 100.)
 An asterisk marks wines which stood out in each cellar.

 Selection of favourite wines

 The Red Collection.
-Selections of red wines to serve with meals.
+Selection of red wines to serve with meals and to lay down.

-Supper: 12 wines for kitchen suppers and 15 for supper parties with suggestions for comparing wines from the same domaine, but from different terroir.
+Supper: 8 wines for kitchen suppers and 12 for supper parties with tasting notes and suggestions for comparing wines from the same domaine, but from different terroir.
 These are relatively reasonably priced wines.

 The White Collection.
 Selection of white wines to serve with food.

 Supper: Ten wines for a ‘kitchen supper’ and 6 for a ‘supper party’.